Miodrag Vukotić

 Miodrag Vukotić (Миодраг Вукотић, born 8 November 1973) is a Montenegrin retired footballer who played as a defender.

 Playing career

-Club

 Born in Titograd, SR Montenegro, back in SFR Yugoslavia (nowadays Podgorica, Montenegro), during his adventurous career, he played for FK Budućnost Podgorica and FK Vojvodina, before moving to Italy, where he started with a short 6-month spell with A.C.
 Milan, then later to Empoli on loan.
 He continued his career at Swiss club BSC Young Boys, Montenegrin clubs FK Mogren and FK Zeta, German club Waldhof Mannheim and finally, Austrian club SV Ried.
 He returned to Montenegro to play for FK Mladost Podgorica.

 Managerial career

 Vukotić started his managerial career at Mladost Podgorica, where he was sacked in April 2013.
 He replaced Dragan Radojičić as manager of Budućnost in June 2015.

 In September 2017 he signed a two-year contract with Rudar Pljevlja, but was dismissed as manager in June 2018.